Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 	</html>

-Site is in maintenance, Nginx just returns a static page.
+The site is in maintenance, Nginx just returns a static page.

 Finally, the migration: